lwa-project/lsl/doc/source/observations.rst

 Session Structure
 +++++++++++++++++
-:mod:`lsl.common.sdf` provides a means to represent a set of observations as Python objects.
-For each :class:`lsl.common.sdf.Project`, there is:
+:mod:`lsl.common.sdf` (DP-based stations) and :mod:`lsl.common.sdfADP` (ADP-based stations) provide means to represent a set of observations as Python objects.
+For each
+:class:`lsl.common.sdf.Project`, there is:

   1) An observer (:class:`lsl.common.sdf.Observer`)